 As we said, it´s a big country – but transportation networks are excellent and domestic flights are frequent and reasonably- priced, so you can combine several areas without any trouble.
 But don´t rush it!
 One visit is never enough!

 Make no mistake about it; Australia has become a leading player on the world scene when it comes to wine.
 Over 130 different varieties of grape are grown by commercial vineyards, which produce everything from wine sold in bulk by the box, to sublime vintages from the regions of Barossa, Clare or Goonawarra.
 Riesling, Shiraz and Cabernet Sauvignon from Southern Australia and NSW, Pinot Noir from the cooler climes of Victoria and many others are now on supermarket shelves around the world.

-This huge continent contains virtually every kind of geographical environment and climate to be found: from lush rainforest to barren desert, from mountains to fertile fields and rolling landscape dotted with grazing cattle.
-Its rich diversity of animal life includes kangaroos, koalas and the 30 kg.
+This huge continent contains virtually every kind of geographical environment and climate to be found: from lush rainforest to barren desert, from mountains to fertile fields and a rolling landscape dotted with grazing cattle.
+Its rich diversity of animal life includes kangaroos, koalas and 30 kg.
 Marsupial: the wombat which has achieved the same sort of cult status as the panda.
-This huge country stretches across three climate zones from tropical in the north to temperate in Tasmania in the south, separated by the vast expanse of flat, dusty, red desert in the centre.
-The “Outback” is, in fact, an ancient, dried up seabed where you can still stumble across mussel shells that are thousands of years old, buried in the red sand and dunes among the hardy trees and tough porcupine grass.
+This huge country stretches across three climate zones from tropical in the north to temperate in Tasmania in the south, separated by the vast expanse of flat, dusty, red desert in the center.
+The “Outback” is, in fact, an ancient, dried-up seabed where you can still stumble across mussel shells that are thousands of years old, buried in the red sand and dunes among the hardy trees and tough porcupine grass.